roni712/SSRS_Report_SQL/README.md

 From scratch in other words, from ER-Diagram (MS Visio) to SSRS report(Visiual Studio) <br>
-And PowerBi for Businness reports. l8 is a SQL script - WonderfullWheels.
+And PowerBi for Businness reports. l8 is a SQL script - WonderfullWheels. lab8 is the sales report created using the PowerBI